tickBit/LSA-with-visualization/README.md

 My first attempt to do topic modeling with LSA method.
 I hope I got it right..

-(Python script change to a Jupyter notebook)
+(Python script changed to a Jupyter notebook)